 Penalties for evasion of the entrance fee

-So anyone planning a day trip to Venice from January 2025 should definitely include the entrance fee to the historic center of the lagoon city in their holiday budget.
-But you certainly don’t have to go to the prison of the Doge’s Palace (photo above)!
+So if you are planning a day trip to Venice from January 2025, you should definitely include the entrance fee to the historic centre of the lagoon city in your holiday budget.
+But you certainly don’t have to go to the Doge’s Palace prison (photo above)!

 How do you get to Venice?